tsmith4014/GitHub-Profile-Power-Up-Guide/README.md

 Choose the option that best suits your workflow.
 If you're new to Git and GitHub, options 1 or 2 are recommended.

-### Set Up GitHub Secret
+### Set Up GitHub Secrets for This Repository

+#### Generate a new Personal Access Token (PAT)
-1. Navigate to your GitHub repository on the web.
+1. Go to your GitHub settings.
-2. Go to `Settings` > `Secrets` > `New repository secret`.
-3. Name the secret `MY_SECRET_KEY`.
+2. Navigate to `Developer settings` -> `Personal access tokens`.
-4. Generate a new Personal Access Token (PAT) from [GitHub Developer Settings](https://github.com/settings/tokens) with the necessary scopes and permissions.
+3. Generate a new token and select the following scopes and permissions for this repository:
+    - `repo`
+    - `user`
+    - `workflow`
-5. Copy the generated PAT and paste it as the value for `MY_SECRET_KEY`.
+4. Copy the generated PAT; you'll need it for the next step.
 This secret will be used in the GitHub Actions workflow and will be accessible in your Python scripts as an environment variable.

+#### Navigate to this GitHub repository on the web
+1. Open the `GitHub-Profile-Power-Up-Guide` repository where you want to set up the secret.

+#### Go to Settings
+1. Click on the `Settings` tab.

+#### Navigate to Secrets
+1. Go to `Secrets` on the left sidebar.

+#### Create New Repository Secret
+1. Click on `New repository secret`.

+#### Name the Secret and Paste the PAT
+1. Name the secret `MY_SECRET_KEY`.
+2. Paste the PAT you generated earlier as the value for `MY_SECRET_KEY`.

 ### Install Dependencies